 Paint it on just like you do your paint, and let it dry overnight.
 Fusion has done time studies showing that the longer you let the Ultra Grip cure before painting on your paint makes a big difference in how much it helps with the paint’s durability.

-And your finished with your prep!
+And you’re finished with your prep!

 For Caroline’s island, the prep took me about 30 minutes total.
 Of course, I’m only painting the back and the sides, so I don’t have doors to deal with (which considerably ups the amount of surface you have to prep).
-Half an hour on the front end though is going to result in a much better finished product for Caroline, so it was time well spent!
+Half an hour on the front end though is going to result in a much better-finished product for Caroline, so it was time well spent!

 I am waiting on some newel posts to be delivered from Home Depot in order to start working on adding the molding and trim to her cabinet.
 Hopefully, by the end of the week, they will be here and I can walk you through that process as well.
 Until then, Happy Painting 🙂